Aikohh/aikohh.github.io/source/index.md

 _Knowing your enemies attack patterns is only half the battle.
 You must also learn to adapt to these patterns and execute accordingly._

-Don't let the difficulty curve discourage you from trying out this awesome class!
+But don't let the difficulty curve discourage you from trying out this awesome class!
 It feels very satisfying and quite rewarding when you get a feel for the class and have that "aha!" moment when you figure out optimal combos for each encounter.
 When played well, Waker competes with the likes of the other classes while being a lot more engaging than pressing the same few buttons over and over again.